Doctor of Medicine

 Current Admissions Updates

 B.A./M.D.
-Program, Fall 2020: The fall 2020 General Application for Admission and the School of Medicine Supplemental Application are NOW LIVE.
-The application deadline for the fall 2020 class is November 1, 2019.
+Program, Fall 2020: The fall 2020 General Application for Admission and the School of Medicine Supplemental Application were due November 1, 2019.
 All applications and application materials must have been received by this date, and interview decisions will be communicated in late January, with final offers of admission going out by April 1.

 Master of Medical Science Physician Assistant Program, Spring 2020: The application for the MMSPA program is closed, and the deadline to apply was August 1, 2019.
 Interviews are typically held in late September, and offers of admission are communicated in early October.

 Graduate Certificate in Clinical Research, Spring 2020: Students interested in the GCCR program can APPLY NOW.
 The application deadline for spring 2020 is November 1, 2019 (international applicants) or December 1, 2019 (U.S. citizen or permanent resident applicants).

 Interdisciplinary Ph.D.
 Co-Discipline in Bioinformatics, Spring 2020: Students interested in the co-discipline can APPLY NOW.
 The application deadline for spring 2020 is November 1, 2019 (international applicants) or December 1, 2019 (U.S. citizen or permanent resident applicants).
 Please consult the School of Graduate Studies website by clicking here to learn more about primary and co-discipline deadlines, and please make note of application deadlines for both primary and co-disciplines.

 Interdisciplinary Ph.D.
 Primary Discipline in Bioinformatics, Fall 2020: The application deadline for those interested in pursuing the Primary Discipline in Bioinformatics through the interdisciplinary Ph.D. at UMKC is April 1, 2020.
 Students can apply starting in January 2020 and will be notified of their admissions decision for the Primary Discipline by early May, beginning coursework in August.

 UMKC Hospital Hill Campus